-A. Why become a GSA-recognized club?
+Why become a GSA-recognized club?

-- A club must officially be recognized by GSA to receive any GSA funding.
+- A club must officially be recognized by GSA to receive any GSA Funding.

 - You must be recognized by GSA to use the facilities at the Joe Crowley Student Union.

-B. How do you become a recognized GSA club?
+How do you become a recognized GSA club?

 - Groups seeking recognition must submit the following items to the GSA:

-- Copy of the organization’s Constitution
+- Copy of the Club’s Constitution

-- GSA Application for Club Recognition form
+- GSA Application for Club Recognition Form.

 - Article II Name: State the full name of the organization.